goteborgco/open-api-php-client/README.md

 - Empty fields are not allowed and will throw an `InvalidArgumentException`
 - Related content is only available when retrieving a single guide using `getById`
 - The API supports both GraphQL string and array structure for field selection
 - All dates are in ISO 8601 format
+- All entity classes provide proper type hints for IDE support
+- Nested objects are automatically mapped to their corresponding classes